Hier geht’s zur deutschen Version dieses Posts

 I had problems gauging the necessary water amount, first the dough seemed too dry, then turned sticky from the potatoes.

-Not only that: Stanley had warned of dire consequences if you tried taming the gooey dough with more flour – it would turn into a brick!
+Not only that: Stanley had warned of dire consequences if you tried taming the gooey mass with more flour – it would turn into a brick!

 Somewhat intimidated, I jotted down on my note pad: “No shaping possible“.